 - Wages, salaries, pensions, unemployment benefits, disability payments or workers compensation

-- Profit from self-employment (IRS Form 1040 Schedule C)
+- Gross Income from self-employment (IRS Form 1040 Schedule C)

 - Child or spousal support

-- Interest or dividends from savings accounts, stocks, bonds, retirement accounts
+- Proceeds-sales price (IRS Form 1040 Schedule D), interest or dividends from savings accounts, stocks, bonds, retirement accounts

 - Rent or royalty income